-As well as studying the fundamentals of computing, you’ll have the option to specialise in fascinating areas such as artificial intelligence, ethics and computer law.
+You’ll have the option to specialise in fascinating areas such as artificial intelligence, ethics or computer law.
 You’ll develop your IT proficiency, problem-solving skills and learn to apply this knowledge to real-life situations.

-As well as our team of experienced teaching staff, you’ll have the opportunity to hear from industry experts.
-For example, the Vice President of the multi-national company Telefonica has previously given a talk to our students.
+In addition to the team of experienced teaching staff, you’ll have the opportunity to hear from industry experts.
+The Vice President of the multi-national company Telefonica has previously given a talk to our students.
+Some of our ex-students working in industry will also be invited to share their working experiences.

 In addition to the University's standard entry requirements you should have:

-If you don’t have traditional qualifications or can’t meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the BSc Computing Extended Degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Computing (including foundation year) BSc (Hons) degree.

 If you have relevant qualifications or credit from a similar course it may be possible to enter this course at an advanced stage rather than beginning in the first year.
 Please note, advanced entry is only available for September start.
 See our information for students applying for advanced entry.